Order of Reaction with Respect to a Reactant

-The order of a reaction with respect to a reactant is the power to which its concentration is raised in the rate equation.
-The overall order is the sum of the individual orders.
+The order of a reaction with respect to a given reactant is the power to which its concentration is raised in the experimental rate equation.
+It defines the sensitivity of reaction rate to changes in that reactant's concentration.

 What Is Reaction Order?